Animals are extremely intelligent. They are a different species yet are no less intelligent than us. And they communicate intelligently too.

 They too have a body, mind and spirit that needs to be looked after, honored, and cherished.
 Like humans, if this has not been looked after, then we have instability in all the three areas.

 How does one communicate?
 By being still.
 By using your heart, your senses.
 Words also need to be spoken.
 The animals may see what the humans are doing but may not understand our decision processes what so ever.
-So, the words need to be spoken, in and intelligent, kind manner.
+So, the words need to be spoken, in an intelligent, kind manner.
 The animals need the information.
 And need to know they are being seen, and respected.

 When I am working with an animal, I always ask, how can I help you? am I helping you? what am I missing?
 Etc. I follow their lead always.

 The odd time, I will see an animal in this state, and if the opportunity presents itself, I will say to them with soft eyes, “How are you?
 I see you, and celebrate you.” emanating intense love.
 And they are so shocked by this communication, that it just melts your heart.
 Words matter, Intention matters.
 They want to be truly seen, heard and engaged with.
-I invite all pet parents to truly engage intelligently from their heart.
+I invite all pet owners to truly engage intelligently from their heart.

 These are just a few ideas about what to communicate.
 They love being “in the know”.
 Often, our looks will replace common words as they begin to know us well, but it is best to never assume.
 They love it when you take the time to sit with them, and talk.
 They know, they understand, and they feel fully apart of your life.
 It means everything I believe.
 The words must be spoken so their body, mind, and spirit are honored every step of the way.